The Flaming Lips: The Terror and Miley Cyrus collaboration (2013–2015)

-Oczy Mlody, King's Mouth, and American Head (2016–present)
+Later albums, collaborations, and classic line-up departures (2016–present)

 According to the Tarbox Roads Studio's website, the Flaming Lips began recording a new album with Dave Fridmann on January 27, 2016.

 In a June interview with Danish music blog Regnsky, Wayne Coyne said that a new album would come out in January 2017, even though they had originally planned for it to be released in October 2016.
 Wayne Coyne later confirmed in a September interview with Consequence of Sound, that they would release a new album at the beginning of 2017.
 On October 20, the band confirmed the January 2017 release date for the album.
 The band embarked on a tour in support that was described as "rock's greatest acid punch party" with "balloons, confetti cannons and rainbow visuals".
 On January 13, 2017, the fourteenth Flaming Lips album Oczy Mlody was released, and featured a guest appearance by Miley Cyrus.
 The album charted in both the UK and US.
 On Record Store Day, April 22, 2017, the Flaming Lips released Onboard the International Space Station Concert for Peace, a re-recording of seven tracks from Oczy Mlody in a faux live setting.

 The band's next studio album, King's Mouth, was released on April 13, 2019, for Record Store Day.
-Mick Jones of the Clash and Big Audio Dynamite narrates the album; Wayne Coyne said of Jones that "he’s on almost every song... it really is quite unbelievable."
+Mick Jones of the Clash and Big Audio Dynamite narrated the album; Wayne Coyne said of Jones that "he's on almost every song... it really is quite unbelievable."
 In late 2019, Coyne and Drozd collaborated with garage rock duo Deap Vally to form a new band, Deap Lips.
 The project's self-titled debut album was released on March 13, 2020.

 On March 23, 2020, Drozd announced that the band's sixteenth studio album, American Head, was due for release in the summer.
 The band officially announced the album's release date as September 11, 2020, along with the single "My Religion Is You" on June 6, 2020.

-During the COVID-19 pandemic, the band performed a concert in their hometown of Oklahoma City on October 12, 2020, while entirely encased within inflatable human-sized bubbles.
-Audience members were also protected by plastic bubbles.
-They performed in this fashion on The Late Show with Stephen Colbert and again in 2021.
-In 2022, The Flaming Lips Space Bubble Film, a documentary film covering these experimental concerts was released.
+The album included a duet with American country singer Kacey Musgraves, "God and the Policeman", with Musgraves also providing harmonies and backing vocals on the songs "Watching the Lightbugs Grow" and "Flowers of Neptune 6".
+During the COVID-19 pandemic, while unable to perform regular concerts, the band put on a unique performance in their hometown of Oklahoma City on October 12, 2020.
+During the show, both the band and the audience were encased in inflatable human-sized bubbles – the kind with which Coyne would often use to walk over the audience during the band's usual shows.
+They performed in this fashion on The Late Show with Stephen Colbert that same year, and again in 2021.
+In 2022, The Flaming Lips Space Bubble Film, a documentary film covering these experimental concerts, was released.